ilyes-smaouii/crypto-xp/README.md

 Genericity has been implemented, and seems to work (for TEA, anyway).\
-If my work has been done correctly, and I want to use another "block-type" algorithm, I'll just need to create the corresponding struct and implement its `encryptBlockRaw()`/`decryptBlockRaw()` functions, and I'll be able to use it directly on buffers and strings, and in whatevers applications I code in the future (encrypted messaging app ?).
+If my work has been done correctly, and I want to use another "block-type" algorithm, I'll just need to create the corresponding struct and implement its `encryptBlockRaw()`/`decryptBlockRaw()` functions, and I'll be able to use it directly on buffers and strings, and in whatever applications I code in the future (encrypted messaging app ?).